 - This is the age of iPads, cell phones and computers.
 We need to focus more on helping our kids use these tools for future success.
 Cursive writing is an outdated skill that’s taking up valuable instruction time.
 We should be focusing on keyboarding skills and other computer-based communication.

-So there you have it.
 What do you think?
 Is it important to you that your kids learn cursive writing?
 If you do feel it’s important and you are looking for free printable cursive writing worksheets, K5 has some on this page.